-We are not now aware of any matters to be presented at the Annual Meeting other than the election of the three nominees described in this Proxy Statement and the ratification of the appointment of independent registered public accountants.
+We are not now aware of any matters to be presented at the Annual Meeting other than the election of the three nominees described in this Proxy Statement, the ratification of the appointment of independent registered public accountants, the advisory approval of executive compensation, and the advisory approval on the frequency of executive compensation shareholder votes.
 If any matters not described in this Proxy Statement are properly presented at the Meeting, the proxies will use their personal judgment to determine how to vote your shares.
 If the Meeting is adjourned, the proxies can vote your Common Stock on the new Meeting date as well, unless you have revoked your proxy instructions.